 As to that which concerns the first point, the facts are in general admitted, it is only a question as to the judgment to be borne on these facts.
 I leave each one to give his own.
 I weigh the excuses which you make in your present pamphlet, without saying a word which might wound you.
 I shall do nothing but place the facts in their true light with regard to certain points, so that you may have them on your conscience, the attention of which, I believe, has been aroused.

-You said, &#8220;It is here necessary to copy the passages from &#8216;Plymouthism.&#8217;&#8221; You admit that you have not done so; you have only copied (p.
-5) the thought, you say.
-I do not well know what &#8220;copying a thought&#8221; means.
-No doubt you had full right to &#8220;unfold your thought more clearly and briefly.&#8221; No one contests it.
+You said, "It is here necessary to copy the passages from 'Plymouthism.'"
+You admit that you have not done so; you have only copied (page 5) the thought, you say.
+I do not well know what "copying a thought" means.
+No doubt you had full right to "unfold your thought more clearly and briefly."
+No one contests it.
 But have you a right to say that it was copying the passage, when you had altered it much?
-And allow me to ask you, Do you think that &#8220;the thought is strictly reproduced&#8221;?
+And allow me to ask you, Do you think that "the thought is strictly reproduced"?

-The passage from &#8220;Plymouthism&#8221; said, &#8220;That men having failed to answer to the *intentions* of God,&#8221; etc., &#8220;*from that time God suppressed the economy* that had failed, in order to substitute another,&#8221; etc.
+The passage from "Plymouthism" said, "That men having failed to answer to the *intentions* of God," etc., "*from that time God suppressed the economy* that had failed, in order to substitute another," etc.